paragchauhan98/07-tic-tac-toe-starting-project/README.md

 * A log of moves made by both players

 Steps to install and run the project
-* Clone or download the project as zip.
+* Clone or download the project as a zip.
-* Enter the project folder and run command "npm install".
+* Enter the project folder and run the command "npm install".
-* After the installation is complete, run command "npm run dev" to start the project.
+* After the installation is complete, run the command "npm run dev" to start the project.

 ![image](https://github.com/paragchauhan98/tic-tac-toe-with-React/assets/40602069/97559f60-4485-4783-be36-62927f3d596a)